 Ultimate Steak Tartare Recipe (Beef Tartare)

-How to Make Steak Tartare – Classic European steak tartare is made with chopped raw steak, egg yolk, capers, and spicy mustard.
+How to Make Steak Tartare – Classic European steak tartare is made with chopped raw steak, raw egg yolk, capers, and spicy mustard.
 This no-cook Beef Tartare recipe is easy to prepare, and delicious to enjoy as a summer appetizer or light dinner dish.

 Disclaimer: Be sure to use fresh high-quality beef and serve this dish immediately.
-Do not make ahead.
+Do not make it ahead.
 It is advised that pregnant women should not eat raw meat.
 Learn more about food safety from foodsafety.gov.